benschneider/quantum_algorithm_simulator/quantsim/quantsim_ui/assets/docs/tutorials/tutorial_intro.md

-# Introduction to `qcsim` GUI
+# Introduction to `quantsim_ui`

-`qcsim` is a powerful quantum circuit simulator that comes with an intuitive graphical user interface (GUI) built using the `egui` framework.
-This GUI application, `qcsim-egui`, allows you to easily design, simulate, and visualize quantum circuits without needing to write any code.
+`quantsim` is a powerful quantum circuit simulator that comes with an intuitive graphical user interface (GUI) built using the `egui` framework.
+This GUI application, `quantsim_ui`, allows you to easily design, simulate, and visualize quantum circuits without needing to write any code.
 It's an ideal tool for both learning the fundamentals of quantum computing and for more advanced research and experimentation.

-The `qcsim-egui` application is designed with a clear, user-friendly layout, making complex quantum concepts accessible.
+The `quantsim_ui` application is designed with a clear, user-friendly layout, making complex quantum concepts accessible.
 It follows a Model-View-Update (MVU) architectural pattern, ensuring a predictable and robust interaction experience.

-## Navigating the `qcsim-egui` Interface
+## Navigating the `quantsim_ui` Interface

-The `qcsim-egui` application is organized into several interactive panels, each serving a specific purpose in your quantum circuit design and simulation workflow:
+The `quantsim_ui` application is organized into several interactive panels, each serving a specific purpose in your quantum circuit design and simulation workflow:

 *   **Top Panel**: Located at the top of the application window, this panel contains the main menu bar.
 Here you'll find options for loading predefined circuit templates and application-level controls like changing the number of qubits and timesteps for your circuit.
     *   *Figure: Top Panel Overview*